 \subsection{Prior work}

-The set $\Lambda_n(Q) \subset C(X_n)$ from \eqref{eqn:cone} is an example of a \emph{closed convex cone}; we will provide precise definitions in \S\ref{sec:cones}, and will describe how the \emph{Hilbert projective metric} can be used to formulate conditions under which an RPF theorem holds.
+The set $\Lambda_n(Q) \subset C(X_n)$ in \eqref{eqn:cone} is an example of a \emph{closed convex cone}.
+In \S\ref{sec:cones}, we will provide precise definitions and describe how the \emph{Hilbert projective metric} can be used to formulate conditions under which a RPF theorem holds.
 In this section, we briefly describe some of the history of these ideas, and how they fit into thermodynamic formalism more broadly.
-We recall that the RPF theorem was originally proved in the 1970s by other methods, not via convex cones \cite{Bowen}.
+It is worth pointing out that the RPF theorem was originally proved in the 1970s by other methods, not via convex cones \cite{Bowen}.

 Garrett Birkhoff's 1957 paper \cite{gB57} used the Hilbert projective metric to prove the Perron--Frobenius theorem for positive matrices.
 The idea of extending this approach to the (infinite-dimensional) Ruelle--Perron--Frobenius Theorem can be traced back to work of Ferrero and Schmitt \cite{FS79,FS81}.
 Cone methods became more widely used in dynamical systems and ergodic theory following Liverani's 1995 work on decay of correlations \cite{cL95}; see Baladi's book \cite{vB00} for an overview of the subject around this time.
 We also refer to \cite{EN95a,EN95} for another proof of Birkhoff's contraction theorem and an application to an RPF-type result in a more abstract setting, and to \cite{fN04} for some explicit computations of the decay rate of correlations using cone techniques.